-With collateralized reinsurance structure in place, the major source of risk in AlLSA's business model relates to the uncertainty around value of investment and cash assets.
-Regulatory capital is designed to act as buffer, which is to be held within the company's assets and liabilities, and provides a safety mechanism to protect policyholders should AlLSA incur losses arising from decrease in the value of assets due to adverse movements in the prices of financial instruments or in the financial condition of the issuers.
+As of the end of 2017, the major source of risk in AILSA's business model relates to the uncertainty around value of investment and cash assets.
+Regulatory capital is designed to act as buffer, which is to be held within the company's assets and liabilities, and provides a safety mechanism to protect policyholders should AILSA incur losses arising from decrease in the value of assets due to adverse movements in the prices of financial instruments or in the financial condition of the issuers.

-This report is a Solvency II requirement, which is designed to give AlLSA's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.
+This report is a Solvency II requirement, which is designed to give AILSA's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.